 Human-Related Vulnerabilities

 Not every vulnerability is technical.
 Human-related vulnerabilities include weak passwords, phishing, oversharing sensitive data, and risky access decisions.
 Even strong security controls can be undermined if someone clicks a malicious link or enters credentials into a fake login page.
-Such errors are so widespread and are commonly employed by attackers since they understand that people are often easier to deceive than systems.
+These errors are widespread, and attackers often exploit them because people can be easier to deceive than systems.

 Hardware Vulnerabilities